LilaRest/tulipe/README.md

 - Minimalist : only few CSS rules in order to make components consistent and readable
 - Fancy : pretty styling for each components, loaders, etc. Make Vuethers usable in production out of the box

 Note : Minimalist and Fancy styles come with a CSS reset that allows these styling to be displayed uniformly on any browser.
-Can be disabled in settings (not recommended).
+This can be disabled in settings (not recommended).

 ### Components & Composables